WeAreMahsaAmini/Homepage/content/sections/about/about.md

 # What are protesters asking for?

-The protestors are not protesting against Islam or any other religion, they are fighting for their basic rights:
+The protestors are not protesting against Islam or any other religion, they are fighting for woman's basic rights:

 * The right to choose how they dress
-* The right for women to ride a bicycle, sing, or dance
+* The right to sing or dance
-* The right for women to ask for a divorce, and to be considered to have custody over their children
+* The right to ask for a divorce, and to be considered to have custody over their children
+* The right to leave their country without their husband's permission
-* The right for women to go to the stadium
+* The right to go to the stadium

 They are fighting for freedom of speech, not only for journalists but for all citizens.